 Root Canal Therapy Endodontics Near Me El Paso, TX 915.595.3333

-As a comprehensive dental care provider, Dr. Perkins also provides root canal therapy to El Paso and the surrounding communities.
-Dr. Perkins has a high level of training and experience which makes endodontic therapy a much more streamlined, fast, safe, and enjoyable experience for each patient.
+As a comprehensive dental care provider, our dentist also provides root canal therapy to El Paso and the surrounding communities.
+Our dentists have a high level of training and experience which makes endodontic therapy a much more streamlined, fast, safe, and enjoyable experience for each patient.

 Most endodontic procedures are done by general dentists.
 Even so, many dentists are hesitant to tackle this procedure.
-Dr. Perkins is both a Dentist and an Endodontist.
+At Celebrity Smiles we have both a Dentist and an Endodontist.

 Less than three percent of dentists are specially trained endodontists, which have completed an additional two or more years of training after dental school.
 They are experts at diagnosing tooth pain.
 Endodontists can often save your tooth with a root canal or other treatments involving the interior pulp of the tooth.